 Raghurajpur is located in the eastern part of Odisha.
-Conveniently situated around 11km/25min from Puri, and around 55km/1hr20min from Bhubaneswar, it makes a perfect day trip from both the cities.
+Conveniently situated around 11km/25min from Puri and around 55km/1hr20min from Bhubaneswar, it makes a perfect day trip from both cities.

 The nearest airport is Bhubaneswar, the capital city of Odisha.
-Though Puri has its own railway station, the Bhubaneswar railway station is more convenient as it’s connected to major metros in the country.
-Taxis and buses are readily available from Bhubaneshwar airport and railway station to Puri.
+Though Puri has its railway station, the Bhubaneswar railway station is more convenient as it’s connected to major metros in the country.
+Taxis and buses are readily available from Bhubaneshwar Airport and railway station to Puri.

 Raghurajpur is best explored on foot.
-Just walk around, see the artists home which double up as their studio-gallery, strike up a conversation to get an insight into their art and folklore.
-There are other neighbouring villages like Dandasahi, Nayakapatna, and Khasposak which are also involved in these work and one can rent bikes to explore them and the surrounding betel nut plantations.
+Just walk around, see the artists’ homes which double up as their studio gallery, and strike up a conversation to get an insight into their art and folklore.
+There are other neighbouring villages like Dandasahi, Nayakapatna, and Khasposak which are also involved in this work and one can rent bikes to explore them and the surrounding betel nut plantations.